 Norton Honored with HPNA Distinguished Researcher Award

-Sally Norton, Ph.D., R.N., F.P.C.N., F.A.A.N., a nationally recognized expert in research dedicated to improving the care of patients with advanced illnesses, has been honored with the prestigious Distinguished Researcher Award from the Hospice & Palliative Nurses Association (HPNA).
+Sally Norton, Ph.D., R.N., F.P.C.N., F.A.A.N., a nationally recognized expert in research dedicated to improving the care of patients with advanced illnesses, was honored with the 2017 prestigious Distinguished Researcher Award from the Hospice & Palliative Nurses Association (HPNA).

 The award recognizes nurse researchers who have made significant contributions to the science that has allowed the specialty of palliative nursing to evolve and mature.
 Norton’s well-established program of research is focused on palliative care and end-of-life decision-making, with emphasis on the communication processes and practice patterns of care delivery in the acute and long-term care settings.